 Map coverage evaluation:

 Addition of the exploration algorithm only, without any additional subsystem, increased coverage with regard to the baseline behaviour (16.3% vs. 11% visited cells).
 Addition of sensor fusion to the exploration algorithm with no obstacle avoidance active (NoOA-YesSF) increased coverage more than 20% (39.2% absolute), but combined with obstacle avoidance (YesOA-YesSF), the increase in coverage was lower, around 13% compared to the plain exploration algorithm.
 According to these results, the biggest contribution to coverage improvement was the addition of sensor fusion for estimation of the robot’s pose, with an average increase of 15% of visited cells compared to those solutions including the exploration algorithm with no sensor fusion.
 The exploration algorithm itself only achieved 5% improvement with regard to the baseline code but, as mentioned above, it was significantly improved when combined with sensor fusion.
-No clear trend can be derived from the inclusion of the reactive obstacle avoidance behaviour in terms of coverage.
-We could observe however, that in those configurations where obstacle avoidance was included, the robot didn’t hit any obstacle.
+No clear trend can be derived from the inclusion of the reactive obstacle avoidance behaviour in terms of coverage, however, in those configurations where obstacle avoidance was included, the robot didn’t hit any obstacle.
 Figure 5 shows the full trajectory followed by the robot for every test and gives a clear idea of the coverage differences just mentioned.
 When sensor fusion is not included, the robot mainly moves in the central region of the map, which is indicative of a large pose estimation error.
 In contrast, those configurations including sensor fusion show an extended map coverage where the path defined by the exploration algorithm can be more clearly distinguished.